Root Canal Therapy – Kernersville, NC

 When a filling is insufficient for restoring a decayed or damaged tooth, a root canal procedure may be in order.
 This is a common oral surgery in which Dr. Walker removes all of the tissue inside the affected tooth and restores it with a sturdy filling or crown.
 Root canals have the reputation of being something to dread, but there is nothing to fear from this treatment.
 In fact, it’s just what you need to save your smile!
-Keep reading to learn more about root canals and what you can expect if you need one.
+Keep reading to learn more about root canal therapy from our Kernersville, NC dentist and what you can expect if you need one.

 When Is a Root Canal Necessary?